 On March 4, 1862, Dr. Solon Lycurgus Coleman, Sr. enlisted as a Private into Alabama’s infantry, Company D during the Civil War.
 At 24 years old, he was severely wounded in the leg at Fredricksburg during battle.

-But upon returning from war, he moved on with life, starting a family with his wife, Rosa Scott Coleman.
+But upon returning from war, he started a family with his wife, Rosa Scott Coleman.
 In 1874, they gave birth to their first and only child, a son named Solon Lycurgus Coleman after his father.
 But sadly, that same year, Dr. Coleman, Sr. would pass away at the age of 35.

 Solon Lycurgus Coleman, Jr. would follow in the footsteps of his father, opting to study medicine in university.
 In 1896, he became the first graduate of the new pharmacy program at Auburn University, becoming the second Dr. Solon Lycurgus Coleman in the family.
 In 1899, he moved to Uniontown where he married his first wife, Estelle Marx, in 1901.
 Sadly, she died soon after in 1903.

 In 1905, Dr. Solon Lycurgus Coleman, Jr. married his second wife, Willie Tisdale Hudson, and in 1906, he purchased a lot in Uniontown where he planned to build them a grand new home.
 Between 1906-1908, Solon oversaw the construction of this Neo-Classical home that is said to feature a ballroom that fills half of the second floor.
 I haven’t been able to find the reason they chose it, but the doctor took to calling his new home, Co-Nita Manor.
 Willie and Dr. Coleman would raise 3 children together here until 1925 when they divorced after 20 years of marriage.